-- controlled emissions of waste gases and airborne particulate to air via chimney stacks; - controlled discharges of waste water via sewers to and from effluent treatment plants, directly to receiving waters such as the sea, lakes, rivers and streams and to land via septic tanks and drain points; - controlled disposals of solid waste to landfill sites; - controlled disposals of solid and liquid wastes, including organics, to incinerators; - industrial process raw material inputs (e.g. trace contaminants) and operating conditions (cg process temperature, pressure and flowrate); - fugitive releases to air, water and land; - receiving environments e.g. ambient air, grass, soil surface and ground waters; - use of raw materials and energy; - noise and vibration: - odour: - process/plant conditions which are relevant to the time measurements are made; - operation and maintenance of relevant monitoring equipment.
+- controlled emissions of waste gases and airborne particulate to air via chimney stacks - controlled discharges of waste water via sewers to and from effluent treatment plants, directly to receiving waters such as the sea, lakes, rivers and streams and to land via septic tanks and drain points - controlled disposals of solid waste to landfill sites - controlled disposals of solid and liquid wastes, including organics, to incinerators - industrial process raw material inputs (e.g. trace contaminants) and operating conditions (cg process temperature, pressure and flowrate) - fugitive releases to air, water and land - receiving environments eg ambient air, grass, soil surface and ground waters - use of raw materials and energy - noise and vibration - odor - process/plant conditions which are relevant to the time measurements are made - operation and maintenance of relevant monitoring equipment for ensuring that the operator complies with laws, regulations and permit conditions, including those specit~,4ng the requirements for self-monitoring.